Understanding Medicare and Medicare Supplements

 Even though the coverage is standardized, there are 10 different plans from which to choose that offer differing levels of coverage.
 This coverage ranges from the basics, Plan A, to covering almost all out of pocket expenses with first dollar coverage, Plan F, which is by far the most popular.
 Because of the number of plan offerings and the various state regulations, exploring the options can be quite complex.
 Working with a professional who can help examine all of your options and match them with your specific needs is highly recommended.

-In a third enrollment scenario, an individual would be eligible for guaranteed issue, even though he or she is outside of the open enrollment period.
+In a third enrollment scenario, an individual would be eligible for guaranteed issue, even though he or she is outside of the initial enrollment period.
 This involves moving from a Medicare Advantage plan to a Medicare Supplement plan within a defined period or coming off other, non-Medicare health insurance.

 The decisions surrounding Medicare and its various parts and supplements is complex and should be examined very carefully before deciding which path and product is best for you.
 At Sloan Financial, we have a staff of professionals who can look at each person’s specific situation and make recommendations based on individual needs.
 As an independent agent, working with Sloan also opens the door to a number of carrier options, and we are always here to review your plan, your situation and help you make adjustments when they are needed.

 Call or visit us today and let us help make sense of the Medicare Puzzle.